 Create a Realistic Daily Routine With These 5 Steps

 There's a simple minimalist living process for creating a realistic daily routine that starts with living each day intentionally.

 External stimuli often dictates how we plan and navigate our day.
 Think about it.
-It's likely that the demands of your work priorities, family obligations, and social commitments add a plethora of complexities to your daily schedule.
+It's likely that the demands of your business and work priorities, family obligations, and social commitments add a plethora of complexities to your daily schedule.

 I also bet that you put pressure on yourself to make it all work and assume the worse if you fail to do it all.
 But have you ever considered that you may have a choice in how your day flows?
 A choice that's not about downloading dozens of productivity apps or packing every hour of your calendar with a to-do?